-Figure 6.-Level 4 MAC/GMC GNP/ epoxy RUC containing an elastic subcell with GNP/epoxy properties from MD (yellow), and pure epoxy subcell (green) modeled with MMCDM.
+Figure 6: Level 4 MAC/GMC GNP/epoxy RUC containing an elastic subcell with GNP/epoxy properties from MD (yellow), and pure epoxy subcell (green) modeled with MMCDM.

 One goal of the analysis workflow is to predict the OHC strength of hybrid CF/GNP/epoxy composites.
-As such, material nonlinearity must be included within the multiscale analysis workflow.
-Since the MD simulations were only used to predict the linear response of GNP/epoxy and the overall volume fraction of GNP in the epoxy $v{GNP/Epoxy}^{(4)}$ is low, the GNP/epoxy subcell is also considered to be elastic using the properties from MD.
-However, nonlinearity due to damage was incorporated into the pure epoxy subcells using the Multiaxial Mixed-mode Continuum Damage Mechanics (MMCDM) model (Ref.
-17), and the nonlinear homogenized response of the Level 4 RUC is realized using GMC.
+As such, material non-linearity must be included within the multiscale analysis workflow.
+Since the MD simulations were only used to predict the linear response of GNP/epoxy, the GNP/epoxy subcell is also considered to be elastic using the properties from MD.
+However, non-linearity due to damage was incorporated into the pure epoxy subcells using the Multi-axial Mixed-mode Continuum Damage Mechanics (MMCDM) model, and the nonlinear homogenized response of the Level 4 RUC is realized using GMC.

 MMCDM utilizes a nonlinear relationship between an effective damage stress and an effective damage strain.
 It is assumed that damage growth is planar, representing microcracking.
 The effective damage stress and strain are normalized, coupled measures of the normal and shear stress and strain components that would promote crack growth normal to one of the material coordinate system directions.
 Damage initiates when the effective damage strain exceeds a value of one, and the normalized tangent stiffness of the effective damage stress-strain curve is an exponential function of the effective damage strain.
 MMCDM accommodates a different response in tension and compression.
 In addition, normal damage and shear damage between are coupled, and a set of weight parameters can be used to control this coupling.
-The full mathematical formulation of MMCDM is detailed elsewhere (Ref.
-17).
-The input parameters for MMCDM are calibrated against heritage experimental data from the literature (Section 8.2).
+The full mathematical formulation of MMCDM is detailed elsewhere .
+The input parameters for MMCDM are calibrated against heritage experimental data from the literature (see Section VIII.B).

-MMCDM was chosen to model the nonlinear response of the epoxy subcells in the Level 4 and Level 2 GMC models for multiple reasons.
-First, it is assumed that nonlinearity within the resin is a result of accumulating microcracks.
+MMCDM was chosen to model the non-linear response of the epoxy subcells in the Level 4 and Level 2 GMC models for multiple reasons.
+First, it is assumed that non-linearity within the resin is a result of accumulating microcracks.
 MMCDM utilizes concepts from fracture mechanics to couple the degradation of the normal and shear engineering constants of the material.
 In addition, MMCDM is suitable for modeling damage growth due to microcracking in an initially isotropic medium.
-As damage accumulates, the stiffness tensor does not remain isotropic because degradation of the components of the stiffness tensor are directional, based upon the orientation of the micorcracks.
+As damage accumulates, the stiffness tensor does not remain isotropic because degradation of the components of the stiffness tensor are directional, based upon the orientation of the microcracks.
 The GMC theory employs a full 3-D stress and strain formulation.
 Since MMCDM is also formulated in full 3-D, it is amenable for implementation within GMC.
-Finally, MMCDM has been validated, used to predict the nonlinear stress-strain response of fiber-reinforced laminates, and is implemented within the latest distribution of MAC/GMC (Version 4z.3-7) (Refs.
-17 and 18).
+Finally, MMCDM has been validated, used to predict the non-linear stress-strain response of fiber-reinforced laminates, and is implemented within the latest distribution of MAC/GMC (Version 4z.3-7).
+17, 18

-6.1.3 Level 3: Homogenization of Randomly Oriented GNP in Epoxy
+3. Level 3: Homogenization of randomly oriented GNP in Epoxy

-As stated previously, the RUC presented in Figure 6 represents layers of GNP within epoxy oriented at a single orientation.
+The RUC presented in Figure 6 represents layers of GNP within epoxy oriented at a single orientation.
 More realistically, the orientation of GNP within the epoxy is random because of the manufacturing process, as shown in Figure 2, Level 3.
-To obtain the nonlinear response of GNP/epoxy with randomly oriented GNP, the homogenization procedure of Christensen and Waals (Ref.
-19) is extended to consider nonlinear materials in this work.
+To obtain the non-linear response of GNP/epoxy with randomly oriented GNP, the homogenization procedure of Christensen and Waals is extended to consider non-linear materials in this work.

-The components of the Level 3 stiffness tensor $C{33}^{(3)}$, $C{23}^{(3)}$ of an RVE containing an arbitrarily oriented Level 4 RUC can be calculated by assuming only a single Level 3 (i.e., global) normal strain component $\overline{\epsilon}{33}^{(3)}$ is applied in the $x_3^{(3)}$ -direction following Christensen and Waals (Ref.
-19).
+The components of the Level 3 stiffness tensor $C{33}^{(3)}$ , $C{23}^{(3)}$ of an RVE containing an arbitrarily oriented Level 4 RUC can be calculated by assuming only a single Level 3 (i.e., global) normal strain component $\overline{\mathcal{E}}{33}^{(3)}$ is applied in the $x_3^{(3)}$ -direction following Christensen and Waals.